William Etty

 An extremely shy man, Etty rarely socialised and never married.
 From 1824 until his death he lived with his niece Betsy (Elizabeth Etty).
 Even in London he retained a keen interest in his native York, and was instrumental in the establishment of the town's first art school and the campaign to preserve York city walls.
-While he never formally converted from his Methodist faith, he was deeply attached to the Roman Catholic Church and was one of the few non-Catholics to attend the 1838 opening of Augustus Pugin's chapel for St Mary's College, Oscott, at that time England's most important Roman Catholic building.
+While he never formally converted from his Methodist faith, he was deeply attached to the Catholic Church and was one of the few non-Catholics to attend the 1838 opening of Augustus Pugin's chapel for St Mary's College, Oscott, at that time England's most important Catholic building.

 Etty was prolific and commercially successful throughout the 1840s, but the quality of his work deteriorated throughout this period.
 As his health progressively worsened he retired to York in 1848.
 He died in 1849, shortly after a major retrospective exhibition.
 In the immediate aftermath of his death his works became highly collectable and sold for large sums.
 Changing tastes meant his work later fell out of fashion, and imitators soon abandoned his style.
 By the end of the 19th century the value of all of his works had fallen below their original prices, and outside his native York he remained little known throughout the 20th century.
 Etty's inclusion in Tate Britain's landmark Exposed: The Victorian Nude exhibition in 2001–02, the high-profile restoration of his The Sirens and Ulysses in 2010 and a major retrospective of his work at the York Art Gallery in 2011–12 led to renewed interest in his work.